 FREQUENTLY ASKED QUESTIONS ABOUT LASIK MYRTLE BEACH-PART 2

 LASIK (Laser-Assisted-In-Situ Keratomileusis) is an FDA-approved outpatient procedure that uses the excimer laser to reshape the cornea to correct your vision.
 LASIK typically takes less than 10 minutes to perform on each eye and is one of the most frequently performed healthcare procedures in North America.
-Ophthalmologist, Neil Griffin, M.D., performs LASIK surgery in the new state-of-the-art Myrtle Beach facility at Griffin Eye Center.
+Ophthalmologist, Neil Griffin, M.D., performs LASIK surgery in a new on-site, state-of-the-art Myrtle Beach facility at Griffin Eye Center.

 Could I have LASIK to decrease my need of glasses after cataract surgery?

 Yes.
 Some people had cataract surgery before advanced technology lenses were made available in the US.
 These patients wear glasses after cataract surgery.
 LASIK can be performed after cataract surgery to reduce the need for glasses.
 With LASIK, some people choose to have one eye set to see well for distance without glasses and wear reading glasses for near.
 Others choose to have one eye set to see well for distance without glasses and the other eye for near without glasses which is called monovision.
 LASIK can be performed in these patients to minimize the need for glasses.